indruteok/CodeBakersA/README.md

 Hello
-Hello and welcome by Kestutis
+Hello v v vv and welcome by Kestutis

 !